-25 Best Things To Do in Rome
+More about: Best Things To Do In Rome

 Eternal City, an open-air museum, cradle of Western civilization, the city of the seven hills...
 Rome has received many nicknames throughout its history, but none describes the sensation of walking through its streets, discovering its most romantic corners, enjoying its gastronomy or marveling at its architecture.

 Rome is not only eternal; it is infinite.
 Every trip leaves you wanting more; because it would be impossible to cover the grandeur and history of Rome in a single visit.
-Therefore, this list of the best things to do in Rome is just an inventory of common places to start discovering the city, which you can use as a checklist for your trip.
+Therefore, this list of the best things to do in Rome is just an inventory of common places to start discovering the city, which you can use as a checklist on your trip.

 1. Visit the Colosseum inside